 Trials underway at five laboratories and two diagnostic equipment companies

-NEW HAVEN, CT, (June 19th, 2018) - Precipio, Inc. (NASDAQ: PRPO), today detailed its pipeline of high-volume potential adopters of its ICE COLD-PCR™ mutation enrichment kits for liquid biopsies with the commencement of eight ICP kit trials; and agreements for 12 additional ICP kit trials in the third quarter of 2018.
+NEW HAVEN, CT, (June 19th, 2018) - Precipio, Inc. (NASDAQ: PRPO), today detailed its pipeline of high-volume potential adopters of its ICE COLD-PCR™ mutation enrichment reagents for liquid biopsies with the commencement of eight ICP reagent trials; and agreements for 12 additional ICP reagent trials in the third quarter of 2018.

 The eight ICP trials are underway with three reference laboratories, one hospital laboratory, two with a large contract research organization (CRO) and two diagnostic equipment companies.
 Results and potential adoption of the testing platform is anticipated within 8-12 weeks.

 The 12 agreements for the upcoming ICP reagent trials consist of two reference labs, two CROs, seven hospital labs, and a pharma company.
 In addition, we are in discussions with additional Pharma and Biotech companies about incorporating ICP into their research projects or pipeline.

 The initial adoption of ICE COLD-PCR begins with the completion of a successful trial, followed by the validation of testing in their in-house laboratory using the ICEme Reagents; and subsequently, commercial orders are placed.